juice-shop/multi-juicer/guides/hetzner/hetzner.md

 - **Browser shows "Kubernetes Ingress Controller Fake Certificate"** — cert-manager hasn't finished the ACME challenge yet.
 Reload after ~30–60 s.
 - **Pods stuck `Pending`** — the node ran out of schedulable CPU or memory.
 On the default `cpx22`, CPU is the tightest resource, so this typically happens when `MAX_INSTANCES` is raised without also picking a bigger `SERVER_TYPE`.
 Choose a bigger `SERVER_TYPE` (e.g. `cpx31` / `cpx41`) and re-run `setup.sh`.
 - **`kubectl` / `helm` time out with `dial tcp <ip>:6443: ... failed to respond`** — the Hetzner firewall is not letting your machine reach the Kubernetes API. `setup.sh` opens tcp/6443 only for the public IPv4 it detects via `api.ipify.org` when it runs, so if your public IP has changed since the last run (new network, VPN toggled, ISP-reassigned dynamic address), just re-run `setup.sh` — the firewall rules are re-applied every run and the current IP will be allowed.
 Behind a shared/corporate egress or on a dynamic range, set `ADMIN_CIDR` explicitly (e.g. `ADMIN_CIDR=203.0.113.0/24 ./setup.sh`).
+- **JuiceShop chatbot works locally but hangs / errors out on Hetzner** — this is almost never a firewall issue: Hetzner Cloud firewalls only filter *inbound* traffic, and `setup.sh`'s LLM preflight (see [LLM connectivity preflight](#llm-connectivity-preflight)) verifies from the VM that `${LLM_API_URL}/models` responds and that `LLM_MODEL` is actually listed by the provider.
+If the preflight prints a `!! ...` warning, the fix is upstream: fix `LLM_API_URL`, pick a model your account can access (see the provider dashboard), or bump a spending cap that the free tier has already exhausted, then re-run `setup.sh`.